Ever have one of those days when everything in your divorce seems really unfair? Let’s talk about an unfair divorce. I’ll start with an example.

 An unfair divorce can be maddeningly frustrating.
 Everyone (both men and women) have been there.
 And, feeling cheated, either by your ex or by a court’s decision is very difficult.
 It burns inside you.
 It feels unjust and cruel.

 I am not comparing murder to child support, but think about this.
 Can you even imagine how Ron Goldman’s family felt after the O.J. trial?
 It’s hard to even fathom injustice like that.
 I’m not sure I could handle my loved one getting murdered and then having the killer found not guilty.
 But the Goldman’s survived.
 And they fought.
 And they won in the end.
 It took years and years but it happened.

 In an unfair divorce, you might never see justice, and you might always feel like you got screwed.
-But, the key to happiness is letting it go, focusing on all the other wonderful aspects of your life, and controlling what you can-how you live your life, your professional life, who you spend time with, how you raise your kids, and things you choose to do to be happy.
+But, the key to happiness is working on letting it go, and focusing on all the other wonderful aspects of your life, and controlling what you can: how you live your life, your professional life, who you spend time with, how you raise your kids, and things you choose to do to be happy.

 I’m not saying you shouldn’t fight an unfair divorce, but rather that you need to weigh your options carefully.
 If you’re not leaving too much money on the table, it might be better to let it go.
 That said, the right choice might be to take legal action and keep trying.
 Only you can decide what is right, and sometimes it seems like there are no good options.
 But, eventually, the answers will come to you.
 Just be SMART, not emotional.

 ANGER COSTS MONEY.

 If you do let it go, remember that people who cheat people have to live with the truth inside of them, and they have to deal with God at the end of the day.
 Let your ex and God take care of that.
 You take care of your kids and yourself.
 Your job is happiness.
 End of story.
 And dwelling on your unfair divorce won’t bring you that.